YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This is also a candidacy question.
 Being a good candidate for hair transplant depends on timing and diagnosis before the operation, not only on supplement choices.

-If shedding appears after creatine returns, I would look at timing, pattern, photos, medication changes, and whether the shedding is from transplanted hairs or native hairs.
+If shedding appears after creatine returns, the first step is to compare timing, pattern, photos, medication changes, and whether the shedding is from transplanted hairs or native hairs.
 A clear timeline is more useful than fear.

 Stopping creatine for peace of mind is reasonable.
 But if the pattern suggests ongoing male pattern hair loss, stopping creatine alone may not solve the real problem.

-Restart only when recovery is settled.
+Restart only when recovery is settled, and do not restart creatine, hard training, and stimulant pre workout together.
 Use a simple product you already tolerate.
 Drink enough water.
-Avoid high-dose loading.
-Avoid stimulant blends and unfamiliar pre-workout products.
+Avoid high dose loading.
+Avoid stimulant blends and unfamiliar pre workout products.
 Return to exercise gradually and follow the clinic instructions for sweat, washing, hats, and contact with the scalp.

 If creatine gives stomach upset, dehydration symptoms, palpitations, or any unusual reaction, stop and speak with a doctor.
 The transplant recovery period is not the best time to push through symptoms.

-I would rather see a patient take a conservative approach for a few weeks than create confusion during the most emotionally sensitive part of recovery.
+A conservative approach for a few weeks is better than creating confusion during the most emotionally sensitive part of recovery.